 - 1.5 ounces of distilled spirits, which are about 40% alcohol

-According to Sharon Orrange, MD, a clinical associate professor of medicine at the Keck School of Medicine of USC and a primary care physician at Keck Medicine of USC, people tend to underestimate their alcohol intake.
+According to Sharon Orrange, MD, a primary care physician at Keck Medicine of USC and clinical associate professor of medicine at the Keck School of Medicine of USC, people tend to underestimate their alcohol intake.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 Moderate drinking, according to the latest dietary guidelines, is the consumption of no more than 2 drinks a day for men and 1 drink a day for women.
 According to the NIAAA, heavy or “at-risk” drinking can mean either a lot of drinks at one time (more than 4 for women and 5 for men) or a lot of drinks spaced out (more than 8 per week for women and 15 per week for men).

 So, why does this type of drinking put you at risk?
 Here are some of the negative health effects on your body.

 The most well-known problems involving heavy drinking have to do with the liver.
 Because your body can’t store alcohol, it has to metabolize it right away.
 So, the liver, which detoxes your body, has to work overtime to process it.
 The damage this does can lead to a condition known as fatty liver disease.
 This can then be followed by cirrhosis, which is scarring that can cause your liver to stop working properly.
 The classic sign of cirrhosis is jaundice, or a yellowing of the skin and eyes.

 2. Your brain doesn’t function at its best.

 Everyone knows that when you get drunk, you slur your speech, feel drowsy, have problems with your motor functions and sometimes can’t remember everything the next day.
 This is because too much alcohol can slow the communication of neurotransmitters in your brain.